Old Bridge, Pontypridd: Pontypridd

 In the early 18th century Pontypridd, then known as Pont-y-tŷ-pridd ('The bridge of the earthen house'), was a tiny hamlet.
 Pont-y-tŷ-pridd took its name from the original bridge of the same name.
 Possibly in 1744 or after the bridge was built, Pont-y-tŷ-pridd it also became known as Newbridge or New Bridge after the William Edwards Bridge.
 However, the travel-writer Henry Wyndham, who visited the bridge in 1774, calls it "Pont y Prîdd, or the new bridge".

 An ancient ford with stepping stones ran alongside the current Old Bridge.
-It was used only when the river ran low; but little is know about this.
+It was used only when the river ran low; but little is known about this.

 Construction

 The first bridge

 In 1746 when William Edwards was just 27 years of age, he was commissioned by the Hundreds of Miskin and Caerphilly to build a three-arch bridge across the River Taff.
 For this he was paid £500, on condition that he would maintain it for seven years.

 The first bridge to be constructed was a three-arch stone bridge, which was built in 1746.
 It was destroyed by a heavy storm which caused the River Taff to flood about two years later.
 A large amount of debris came down the river, which then become trapped against the two piers supporting the bridge.
 The weight and force of the debris ultimately destroyed the bridge, which was then swept away down the river.